Benefits of Microwave Internet (WiMAX)

 As a result of so many properties being connected to these cables, in essence you share the available bandwidth with everyone else connected in the area.
 This can result in unreliable Internet speeds, with dips in availability at peak times.

-Microwave internet tends to suffer far less from this problem due to the limited number of users of such technology.
+Microwave Broadband Connections tend to suffer far less from this problem due to the limited number of users of such technology.
 Microwave technology can therefore help you to maintain faster Internet speeds as you will no longer have to share the capacity with others nearby.

 Generous Usage Caps